John Taylor, Baron Taylor of Warwick: Other activities

-False accounting convictions
+Parliamentary expenses scandal

 In early 2009, a major political scandal was triggered by the leaking and subsequent publication of expense claims made by members of the United Kingdom Parliament.
-On 16 July 2010, Taylor resigned the Tory Whip after being charged with offences connected with claims totalling £11,277.

-Several hundred members of the House of Commons and House of Lords were involved in the expenses scandal but only six members of the House of Commons and two, including Taylor, of the Lords, were charged and convicted.
+Several hundred members of the House of Commons and House of Lords were involved in the expenses scandal, However, only two peers—Taylor and Lord Hanningfield— were charged and convicted.
+Critics have noted disparities in the handling of these cases, highlighting that other peers, such as Baroness Uddin, avoided prosecution despite being ordered to repay larger sums.
+Baroness Uddin was investigated for allegedly claiming at least £180,000 in expenses by designating an empty flat as her main residence.
+She was suspended from the House of Lords until the end of 2012 and ordered to repay £125,349.

 Taylor's defence in the Crown Court was that on appointment to the House of Lords he had asked other peers for advice on expenses and allowances and that he was told that the overnight subsistence allowance, the office allowance, and the travel expenses were provided in lieu of a salary, as well as the daily attendance allowance.
 As a result of claiming for the cost of journeys he had not made, and the cost of accommodation he had not occupied, Taylor was convicted of six counts of false accounting.

 In his summing up to the jury, Mr Justice Saunders observed that Taylor was a man of good character who had devoted a lot of time to helping others.
 The judge imposed a sentence of 12 months' imprisonment, relating to £11,277 in falsely claimed expenses; he also said that the expenses scandal had "left an indelible stain on Parliament".
-About 15 members of the House of Lords refused to give evidence to support Taylor's defence.
+Taylor’s defence was further weakened by the refusal of 15 members of the House of Lords to testify on his behalf.
+On 16 July 2010, Taylor resigned the Conservative Party Whip.